-Trypan blue staining is a well established procedure for detecting viable cells.
-In adipocytes, however, this technique is difficult because of the scant cytoplasm of mature adipocytes.
-Other staining methods should be used to distinguish viable adipocytes, and differentiating adipocytes and pure lipid droplets is also necessary.
+Trypan blue staining is a well-established procedure for detecting viable cells.
+In adipocytes, however, this technique is difficult because of the scant cytoplasm of mature adipocytes.12 Other staining methods should be used to distinguish viable adipocytes, and differentiating adipocytes and pure lipid droplets is also necessary.

-A colorimetric assay uses tetrazolium salt (XTT and/or MTT), which can be reduced by active mitochondrial dehydrogenase in viable cells, yielding a highly colored formazan product.
-This assay provides a good correlation between the number of viable cells and the resulting formazan absorbance values, but it is not specific for adipocytes.
-In addition, because adipose tissue contains not only adipocytes but also blood-derived cells, endothelial cells, and adipose-derived stem cells (ASCs), these other cells could influence the total absorbance values.
+A colorimetric assay uses tetrazolium salt (XTT and/or MTT), which can be reduced by active mitochondrial dehydrogenase in viable cells, yielding a highly colored formazan product.19 This assay provides a good correlation between the number of viable cells and the resulting formazan absorbance values, but it is not specific for adipocytes.
+In addition, because adipose tissue contains not only adipocytes but also blood-derived cells, endothelial cells, and adipose-derived stem/stromal cells, these other cells could influence the total absorbance values.

-In the GPDH assay, GPDH activity is determined by measuring the decrease in NADH concentration.
-This assay has the advantage of adipocyte specificity, but extracellular GPDH from damaged adipocytes is measured together with intracellular GPDH from viable adipocytes, affecting the accuracy of viability analysis.

-Furthermore, a correlation between the number of viable adipocytes and the resulting values of GPDH activity has not been reported.
+In the glycerol-3-phosphate dehydrogenase assay, glycerol-3-phosphate dehydrogenase activity is determined by measuring the decrease in the reduced form of nicotinamide adenine dinucleotide concentration.18 This assay has the advantage of adipocyte specificity, but extracellular glycerol-3-phosphate dehydrogenase from damaged adipocytes is measured together with intracellular glycerol-3phosphate dehydrogenase from viable adipocytes, affecting the accuracy of viability analysis.
+Furthermore, a correlation between the number of viable adipocytes and the resulting values of glycerol-3phosphate dehydrogenase activity has not been reported.

-Thus, how many adipocytes and other cellular components exist in the adipose tissue remains unclear.
-In this study, to seek a reliable method for evaluating adipose tissue, we assessed the viability and number of cellular components obtained before and after collagenase digestion of suctioned adipose tissue using cell staining, the XTT assay, and the GPDH assay.
+Thus, how many adipocytes and other cellular components exist in the adipose tissue remains unclear.^{8,10,13} In this study, to seek a reliable method for evaluating adipose tissue, we assessed the viability and number of cellular components obtained before and after collagenase digestion of suctioned adipose tissue using cell staining, the XTT assay, and the glycerol-3-phosphate dehydrogenase assay.